 Since the original first generations of the RideSafer Travel Vest didn’t have an expiration date and the current models have an expiration date of 10 years, they can withstand a lot of use in their lives.
 We have a trade-up program for people who have a small vest and need to upgrade to a large (or a large who need to upgrade to an extra large).

 We ask that customers donate uncrashed vests to programs that take child restraints to give to low income families who would otherwise not afford them.
 When we have used vests or old but usable demos, we donate vests locally to WeeCycle.
 We will be happy to take donated small or large vests to these programs.
 You also can return used/old vests to the manufacturer for recycling.
+Contact them for details.
 Or you can search for a program near you.

 NO RECYCLE CAR SEATS OPTION NEAR YOU?

 If there isn’t a car seat recycling program near you and you don’t want to pay the fee for Clek to recycle your car seat, this is what you can do to help reduce waste:

-- Your car seat is not expired or crashed and still complies with current safety standards, donate it to a local charity.
+- Your car seat is not expired, recalled or crashed and still complies with current safety standards, donate it to a local charity.
 Many hospitals will accept car seat donations.